-Dennis Muilenburg is vice chairman, president and chief operating officer of The Boeing Company, effective Dec.
-31, 2013.
+Dennis Muilenburg is vice chairman, president and chief operating officer of The Boeing Company.
 He also serves on the company's Executive Council.

-As vice chairman, Muilenburg, 50, manages a number of Boeing-wide processes and activities, driving seamless "One Boeing" strategies and execution across the enterprise.
-As president and COO, he shares in the day-to-day oversight and support of the company's $86.6 billion aerospace business operations and focuses on specific growth enablers, including important global relationships, leadership initiatives, and development program performance.
+As vice chairman, Muilenburg, 51, manages a number of Boeing-wide processes and activities, driving seamless "One Boeing" strategies and execution across the enterprise.
+As president and COO, he shares in the day-to-day oversight and support of the company's $90.8 billion aerospace business operations and focuses on specific growth enablers, including important global relationships, leadership initiatives and development program performance.

-Prior to this assignment, Muilenburg served as president and chief executive officer of Boeing Defense, Space & Security (BDS).
-This $33 billion, 58,000-person business unit is a provider of integrated solutions to meet the enduring needs of defense, government, space, intelligence and security customers in the U.S. and around the world.
+Prior to beginning his current assignment in December of 2013, Muilenburg served as president and chief executive officer of Boeing Defense, Space & Security (BDS).
+This $31 billion, 53,000-person business unit is a provider of integrated solutions to meet the enduring needs of defense, government, space, intelligence and security customers in the U.S. and around the world.

 Muilenburg is a member of the board of directors of Caterpillar Inc., the Congressional Medal of Honor Foundation and FIRST (For Inspiration and Recognition of Science & Technology).
 He serves on the steering committee of the Defense Industry Initiative, is a member of the Aerospace Industries Association (AIA) board of governors and serves on the AIA executive committee.
 He also serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).